Debrah “Debbie” Kiefer Caples passed away peacefully Thursday, January 2, 2020 at her home in Lawton.

 Debbie was part of a large and loving family who will miss her greatly.
 She is survived by her adoring husband, Lonnie, daughter and son-in-law, Deanne and Justin Cliburn, of Oklahoma City, brother and sister-in-law Glenn and Linda Kiefer, of Maypearl, Texas, sister and brother-in-law Beckie and Charles Baggs, of Rowlett, Texas, sister and brother-in-law Rhonda and Roy Wooldridge, of Antlers, sister and brother-in-law Darla and Lannie Overby, of Wichita Falls, Texas, sister-in-law Sharon Kiefer, of Rowlett, Texas, and sister-in-law, Carolyn Beck, of Duncan, as well as many nieces, nephews, cousins, great-nephews and nieces, friends, and church family.

 She was preceded in death by her parents, a sister, Mary, and a brother, David.

-To send flowers to Debrah "Debbie" Caples' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Debrah "Debbie" Caples, please visit our floral store.